jcsec-security/solidity-security-course-resources/README.md

 > [!TIP]
 > Do not forget to run and analyze the testing suite.
 Sometimes you can spot vulnerabilities just by checking the bits that were neglected during testing and ensuring they behave as expected, or just reviewing failed tests.

-## Next steps

-The current version is `v1.0`.
-At the moment I would like to achieve the below in order to upgrade it:

-:pushpin:`V2.0`

-- Oracle
-- Flash loan provider

-## Collaboration

-On September 2023 the [NICS lab](https://www.nics.uma.es/) research group from the [University of Malaga](https://www.uma.es/) agreed to help improving this repository as part of their efforts on Open Source collaboration.
-In particular, with new versions of the Faillapop mock-audit environment, both improving the initial codebase and extending its features.

-> [!IMPORTANT]
-> Special thanks to Marco Lopez ([TW](https://twitter.com/Marcologonz), [LD](https://linkedin.com/in/marcologonz)) who took on this workload as part of his dissertation and to NICS Lab's researcher Isaac Agudo who supported and pushed for the initiative to come to success.

 ## Working with the Faillapop Protocol 🛠️